Looking for an Native Tree?

-Is Summer the best time to plant your tree?
+When is the best time to plant an Oak tree?

-Clients in Colorado, New Mexico and East Coast have also planted in late fall, early winter and after ensuring regular watering (either by rainfall or supplemental watering) have had great results.
+Clients in Colorado, New Mexico and East Coast have also planted in late summer through late fall.

-We have had great results planting starting September throughout the winter months.
-Diggin a hole for a new tree doesn't' sound like fun in December, but the cooler months allow trees to develop a better root system before leafing out.
+In Texas, we have had great results planting starting September throughout the winter months, avoiding the intense heat of summer.
+The cooler months allow trees to develop a better root system before leafing out.
 And you get the benefit the following Spring when you see new growth!